Precast Plant Construction.

-When Tindall first submitted their proposal for this petrochemical plant’s pipe racks and process structures, the plans called for cast-in-place concrete construction.
-This required Tindall to create a precast alternative plan.
-The proposal was accepted by the EPC as the best emulation of cast-in-place that was submitted.
-Tindall also had two massive plants just a few hundred miles on either side of the project.
-Combined with substantial in-house engineering experience with industrial projects, EPC felt certain that Tindall could meet this demanding schedule.
+When Tindall first submitted their proposal for this petrochemical plant construction, the plans called for cast-in-place concrete.
+This required Tindall to create an innovative alternative plan using precast concrete for the plant’s pipe racks and process structures.
+The proposal was accepted by the EPC as the best emulation of cast-in-place that was submitted, and the project would benefit from having two Tindall manufacturing facilities just a few hundred miles on either side of the location.
+Combined with substantial in-house engineering experience with industrial projects, EPC felt certain that Tindall could meet the demanding schedule.

-With the new plan in place, Tindall arrived on site one month ahead of schedule.
-The original timeline called for the placement of eight precast elements per day.
+With the new plant construction plan in place, Tindall arrived on site one month ahead of schedule.
+The original timeline called for the placement of eight precast concrete elements per day.
 With Tindall’s design and on-site training, the erector was able to erect at an impressive rate of up to 20 pieces per day using only a small crew.
-This rapid engineering, fabrication, and erection allowed the project to be delivered to the site on schedule, within the scheduled four-month window.
+By rapidly engineering, fabricating, and erecting the precast components, the project was able to be delivered to the site on schedule within the scheduled four-month window.